gagana-05/Term-Project/README.md

 Follow this link for brief overview on OpenLane and its installation: [Openlane docs](https://openlane.readthedocs.io/en/latest/)

 ### LEF Overview
-For a PnR tool to correctly place and route a block (a macro or a std. cell), it doesn't need to know entire layout information of the block; just the pin positions, PR boundary is sufficient.
-These minimal and abstracted information is provided to the tool by the Library Exchange Format (LEF) file.
-LEF file also serves the purpose of protecting intellectual property and is basically of two types:
+Library Exchange Format (LEF) file serves the purpose of protecting intellectual property and is basically of two types:
-- Cell LEF - It's an abstract view of the cell and only gives information about PR boundary, pin position and metal layer information of the cell.
+- Cell LEF - It's an abstract view of the cell and only gives information about PR boundary, pin position and metal layer information of the cell, information necessary for PnR tool to correctly place and route a block.
 * Technology LEF - It contains information about available metal layer, via information, DRCs of particular technology used by placer and router etc..
 The below diagram highlights the difference between a layout and a LEF (Image Courtesy: Google): <br>

 ![image](https://user-images.githubusercontent.com/82756709/223063425-f41c19bf-6c9d-4222-9050-bb3887edb66b.png) <hr>